mounicau/MSDA-Summer-Project/README.md

-# DA6813 - Team 11 - Final Project GitHub
+# Wine Text Analytics (DA6813 - Team 11 - Final Project GitHub)
 Problem/Scenario:

 We are trying to predict how well a wine is rated based on features extracted from the Kaggle Wine Dataset.
 This is an exercise in exploring text analytics, data cleaning/preprocessing, modeling, and interpretation.